 One common theme I have been sharing lately is about opportunity.
-Being cooped up in the house can give people a lot of free time they didn’t have before.
+We all have spare time.
+It just depends how we want to use it.
 Sure, you can spend that time binge watching a new series on Netflix.
 There’s nothing wrong with that, but like I tell my boys, take some part of your day and do something positive.

 Why not devote a few minutes of your day to a friend?
 Perhaps you have a couple really good friends that you keep in touch with, and that’s great.
 But I’m sure there are some other friends you haven’t spoke to in a while who would love to hear from you.
 With that in mind, here are three ideas on how to reach out to someone and let them know you were thinking about them…